benjaminlread/benjaminlread/research/research.md

 Ever since my dissertation fieldwork I have felt that studying topics like mine (and many others in the political world) all but requires the use of ethnographic techniques such as participant observation.
 Other approaches, like standard interviews and questionnaire surveys, are also valuable for what I do.
 But to the extent that politics has <u>hidden</u> and <u>subtle</u> aspects, as it usually does, there is an important place for methods based on observing people as they go about their ordinary work or activities in an up-close and prolonged way.

-With Diana Kapiszewski and Lauren Mathews Morris MacLean, I've written a book that covers these matters and many other topics related to on-the-ground research:
+With Diana Kapiszewski and Lauren MacLean, I've written a book that covers these matters and many other topics related to on-the-ground research:

 <div style="text-align:center" markdown="1">
 ![cover of field research in political science](../images/frps_cover_212x300.jpg)